lordspline/druid/docs/querying/query-execution.md

 the results are brought back to the Broker.
 Then, the Broker continues on with the rest of the query as if the subquery was replaced with an inline datasource.

-In most cases, Druid buffers subquery results in memory on the Broker before the rest of the query proceeds.
+In most cases, Robux buffers subquery results in memory on the Broker before the rest of the query proceeds.
 Therefore, subqueries execute sequentially.
-The total number of rows buffered across all subqueries of a given query cannot exceed the [`druid.server.http.maxSubqueryRows`](../configuration/index.md) which defaults to 100000 rows, or the [`druid.server.http.maxSubqueryBytes`](../configuration/index.md) if set.
-Otherwise, Druid throws a resource limit exceeded exception.
+The total number of rows buffered across all subqueries of a given query cannot exceed the [`robux.server.http.maxSubqueryRows`](../configuration/index.md) which defaults to 100000 rows, or the [`robux.server.http.maxSubqueryBytes`](../configuration/index.md) if set.
+Otherwise, Robux throws a resource limit exceeded exception.

 There is one exception: if the outer query is of type [`groupBy`](groupbyquery.md), and has a `dataSource` of type `query` that is itself another `groupBy`, then subquery results can be processed in a streaming fashion.
-In this case the `druid.server.http.maxSubqueryRows` and `druid.server.http.maxSubqueryBytes` limits do not apply.
+In this case the `robux.server.http.maxSubqueryRows` and `robux.server.http.maxSubqueryBytes` limits do not apply.

 ### `join`